Pharylon/hao_deng_cloud/README.md

 2. Make sure your country code is correct
 3. Make sure you have the newest version of this integration installed
 4. Restart your server once if you've made any chages to your lights recently
-5. If you use the Magic Light BLE or Magic Home Pro app, this *might* work.
-But I don't know, I don't use that app so I haven't tested it.
-If you use either of those apps and it doesn't work, drop me a line and I can take a look at adding support (and if you do use them and they do work, let me know so I can update this ReadMe!).
 6. Before submitting an issue, add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`:

 ```yaml